 Care Guide Summary

 The northern blue-tongued skink is an Australian skink and the largest of the blue-tongued species.
 It is generally a happy and friendly little lizard that enjoys human handling.
-While it does require a large tank and has specific heating and lighting requirements, its friendliness makes this a good choice of lizard pet for owners.
+While it does require a large tank and has specific heating and lighting requirements, its friendliness makes this a good choice for lizard pet owners.

 Featured Image Credit: DSlight_photography, Shutterstock